vbhat1976/terraform-workshop/exercises/4/README.md

 terraform apply
 ```

+(Have you saved yourself from having to worry about your student alias again yet?)

 ### Command Line

 Terraform has a CLI command called "show", which allows users to export useful information from the state in a way